ChrisvdLeij/JSONcarousel/README.md

 # Responsive JSON carousel
-A responsive carousel that is being feed by a JSON file or JSON object
+A responsive carousel that is being feed by a JSON file or a JSON object

 **Preview**
 http://jsoncarousel.pixelbash.nl/